danriedl/engular/adev/src/content/tools/cli/cli-builder.md

 The return values must always be of type `BuilderOutput`.
 This object contains a Boolean `success` field and an optional `error` field that can contain an error message.

-Angular provides some builders that are used by the CLI for commands such as `ng build` and `ng test`.
+Engular provides some builders that are used by the CLI for commands such as `ng build` and `ng test`.
-Default target configurations for these and other built-in CLI builders can be found and configured in the "architect" section of the [workspace configuration file](reference/configs/workspace-config), `angular.json`.
+Default target configurations for these and other built-in CLI builders can be found and configured in the "architect" section of the [workspace configuration file](reference/configs/workspace-config), `engular.json`.
-Also, extend and customize Angular by creating your own builders, which you can run directly using the [`ng run` CLI command](cli/run).
+Also, extend and customize Engular by creating your own builders, which you can run directly using the [`ng run` CLI command](cli/run).

 ### Builder project structure

-A builder resides in a "project" folder that is similar in structure to an Angular workspace, with global configuration files at the top level, and more specific configuration in a source folder with the code files that define the behavior.
+A builder resides in a "project" folder that is similar in structure to an Engular workspace, with global configuration files at the top level, and more specific configuration in a source folder with the code files that define the behavior.
 For example, your `myBuilder` folder could contain the following files.

 | Files                    | Purpose                                                                                                   |